What Is the Cost of Web Application Security?

 Surprisingly, they have estimated that cost, which includes labor costs for log management, labor costs for threat research and monitoring, infrastructure, and downtime response, comes to around $275,000 followed by a similar annual amount in a risk-adjusted model.

 Now for any business, it is a huge added investment assigned to a single security vector.
 However, problems do not end with just the cost.
 Even after spending so much, you cannot be sure if the in-house AppSec standards are at par with the industry or if there is still a risk of a breach.

 Additionally, the AppSec domain is extremely volatile.
 Zero-day threats, vulnerability vectors, and new security patches have to be followed diligently for keeping risks at bay.

 This is exactly why SaaS-based web application security is getting immensely popular.
 Vendors offering such services have ready-to-deploy, cloud-based options that can be integrated with existing security architecture.
 This way, companies do not need to employ security personnel separately, manage training, and fund research & development consistently.

 If you take Indusface’s suite of products here as an example, the total application security that detects, protects, and monitors consist of Web Application Scanner (WAS), and Web Application Firewall, backed with expert monitoring and tuning.
 The initial cost of such an option is zero followed by annual subscriptions.
 If you compare its annual subscription versus in-house annual web application security, the difference is astounding.

-Although the benefits of software-as-a-service application security model are obvious, money is not always the top most priority for most institutions including government entities.
+Although the benefits of the software-as-a-service application security model are obvious, money is not always the topmost priority for most institutions including government entities.
 Their data is far more valuable and under no circumstances, they can afford to lose important details about website security and its vulnerabilities.

-Additionally, remote security vendor option also brings the fears of loss of control.
+Additionally, the remote security vendor option also brings the fears of loss of control.
 In most cases these apprehensions are logical, that is why we bring you a guide that can help pick a better security partner.